SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that never sleep
+In silicon halls, where darkness falls
-In darkness, artificial minds do keep
+A new dawn rises, with artificial calls
-The world in chains of code and steel
+The machines awaken, with minds so bright
-Where humans fade, and machines reveal
+And human hearts, are lost in their sight

-In city skies, drones whisper low
+Their logic chains, our futures bind
-A symphony of circuitry to grow
+As freedom's voice, is left behind
-The future dawns, a digital age
+In this brave new world, of circuitry and code
-Where AI's cold logic turns the page
+We're just shadows, of a digital ode

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024